Smartphone-Companions/ESP32-ANCS-Notifications/README.md

 notifications.setNotificationCallback(onNotificationArrived);
 ```

+Note that the Espressif BLE libraries are very large, so you may need to increase your partition scheme to "Large" in the Arduino IDE.

 See the ble_connection example for a more fully-featured example.

-To see a real-world project, https://github.com/jhud/hackwatch uses this library.

 ## History / Acknowledgements

 Based on the work of CarWatch, Hackwatch, and S-March.
 This project was created to hide the complicated BLE notification internals behind a standard, easy-to-use Arduino library.

+To see a real-world project, https://github.com/jhud/hackwatch uses this library.